 Our in-house pharmacy allows us to provide your pet with most of the medications prescribed by our veterinarians.
-If we do not carry it in stock we often can order it quickly for your pet, or can provide a prescription for you to use at a pharmacy of your choice.
+If we do not carry it in stock we often can order it quickly for your pet.

 If your pet is difficult to medicate we have access to a special veterinary formulating pharmacies that can make medications in all different forms and flavours!
 Even the most challenging pet can be medicated.